 How and where can I submit an application?

-Applications can be made online at the following portal at any time until 3 December 2023, or until all of the funds have been allocated.
+Applications can be made online at the following portal.
 All of the information and documentation provided must be complete and correct.

 Which documents are required for the application?